OlivierLD/ROB/README.md

 We want here to find a way to get rid of this kind of nasty occurrences.
 So, an idea would be to keep this code as it is - it's working in Python, and the board provider will take care of updates, if needed - and find a way to establish a communication between this Python code and Java...

-_**We will give TCP a try**_, for this kind of Python-to-Java communication.
+_**We will give TCP and REST a try**_, for this kind of Python-to-Java communication.
 This will also minimize the amount of dependencies to deal with (and eventually, the size of the archives).
-In short, we would wrap the Python code into some sort of TCP server, which itself can be accessed from Java, natively.
+In short, we would wrap the Python code into some sort of TCP or REST server, which itself can be accessed from Java, natively.
-TCP is cool enough to be language agnostic.
+TCP and REST are cool enough to be language agnostic.

 And on top of that, several parts of the code deserved some cleanup, and this is also an opportunity to minimize and consolidate the number of dependencies to external libraries.
 For example, for the Java-to-JSON part, only Jackson is now used.